Why Kanban’s Visual Flow Improves Productivity

 A kanban board is going to look different for each user depending on their needs.
 The board may be a collection of post-its on a wall, a template on an interactive whiteboard, or a virtual app like Asana or Trello .
 Regardless of the form it takes, each kanban board shares a few simple elements:

 A kanban board provides a bird’s eye view of a project’s workflow.
 Within this workflow live the various cards (tasks) that move right along each of the board’s lists (columns).

 The columns of a kanban board, referred to as “lists,” feature a stage in a project.
 Traditionally, a board has a minimum of three lists positioned as follows from left to right: to do, in progress, and done.
 But depending on the project and industry, these columns are adaptable, just like the kanban process.

 Some kanban boards also contain horizontal lists called swimlanes.
 Swimlanes are a helpful way to separate tasks by factors like priority, team, or service.

 Cards are the tasks that need to be accomplished.
 A card could simply contain the name of the task, a short description of what needs to be done, and the name of the person assigned to the task.
 But, thanks to the perks of digital boards, you can also attach relevant links and images to aid the user in the card’s completion.
 Cards get dragged to the right along each list to indicate their current stage in the process.

 The perks of a virtual kanban system

-Find and eliminate the bottlenecks and increase accountability.
 When there are multiple steps and contributors involved in a process, it’s not uncommon for a holdup to occur.
-The transparent nature of a Kanban system allows you to easily see the task’s status and who is responsible for it at that stage, giving you power to nudge away the root of the bottleneck and keep the process flowing.
+The transparent nature of a Kanban system allows you to easily see the task’s status and who is responsible for it at that stage.
+This transparency gives you power to nudge away the root of the bottleneck and keep the process flowing.

 How kanban is helping top industries succeed